 This project, then, is a decades-old dream of mine.
-The fully documented Elite source code on this site is based on the original source files for Elite on the BBC Micro Model B, which can be found on Ian Bell's personal website.
+The fully documented Elite source code on this site is based on the original source files for the game, which can be found on Ian Bell's personal website.
 The code itself is totally unchanged from the original source, apart from being reformatted to be easier to read.
-I've left all the original label names intact, as this site is all about digital archaeology and appreciating the authors' original handiwork.
+I've left all the original label names and file structures intact, as this site is all about digital archaeology and appreciating the authors' original handiwork.
 This is important to me; I feel like I'm following in the footsteps of greatness here, and keeping the original handiwork intact is all part of the curation of this masterpiece.

 Here's a bit more on how this project came to be.